8 Ways to Build Self-Discipline in Your Life

 Part of self-discipline is knowing what you need to do and then doing it.
 When you're not used to behaving in a disciplined manner, you will sometimes struggle to come up with your next activity.
 Start your day with a list of tasks that you need to accomplish.

 You can make the tasks work-related or plan part of your day for personal items.
-Everything from emails to laundry to stop at the grocery store can go on the list.
+Everything from emails to laundry to a stop at the grocery store can go on the list.
 Checking the items off the list can help you towards developing self-discipline.

 5. Make Choices in Advance